Xpitfire/image2stlgenerator/README.md

-# 3D Model Generator from Images
+# 3D Minecraft Model Generator from Images

 This application allows you to generate 3D models from images using Claude AI.
 Upload an image, and Claude will analyze it and create a Three.js model that can be exported for 3D printing.